danicalir/Data_ParticleMotion/README.md

 <b>(1)</b> This project was supported by funding from the National Science Foundation (EAR-1420898 and Postdoctoral Fellowship 1625311).

-<b>(2)</b> Lidar data accquired and preprocessed by UNAVCO.
+<b>(2)</b> Lidar data acquired and preprocessed by UNAVCO.
 Raw lidar data is available in the UNAVCO online data archive (doi:10.7283/R3W38X).